N3bby/mobiele-toepassingen_karavaan/domain/README.md

 5. Remove a Trip ✔
 6. 1.
 Add a new Person ✔
 6. 2.
 Get a Person by its ID ✔
 6. 3.
+Get a list of Persons ✔
+6. 4.
 Add a participant to a Trip ✔
 7. Get a list of participants from a Trip ✔
 8. Get a single participant from a Trip ✔
 9. Remove a participant from a Trip ✔